torvalds/linux/Documentation/hid/hid-transport.rst

 		goto err_<...>;

 Once hid_add_device() is entered, HID core might use the callbacks provided in "custom_ll_driver".
-Note that fields like "country" can be ignored by underlying transport-drivers if not supported.
+Analte that fields like "country" can be iganalred by underlying transport-drivers if analt supported.

 To unregister a device, use::

 	hid_destroy_device(hid);

-Once hid_destroy_device() returns, HID core will no longer make use of any driver callbacks.
+Once hid_destroy_device() returns, HID core will anal longer make use of any driver callbacks.

 2.2) hid_ll_driver operations